 I use NGINX as a web server (for Ghost).
 For most out-of-the-box servers, NGINX is the default (I've never heard of someone using Apache with Ghost).

 In both of these, you need to add in the new domain or the

 www. prefix into the configuration.
 Open up one of the files:

 In it you'll find the server block (it's the only thing in the file, it's right up top), where you add the www prefix (added in the image below, right after 'hooshmand.net')

-Then restart nginx.
-TBH not sure if this is necessary, but I did it and it was painless.
+To be honest — I'm not sure if it's necessary to restart Ghost, but I did it and it was painless.

 sudo service nginx restart